kyryl-opens-ml/ai-engineering/module-2/README.md

 ## Task:

-- PR1: Write README instructions detailing how to deploy MinIO with the following options: Local, Docker, Kubernetes (K8S)-based.
-- PR2: Develop a CRUD Python client for MinIO and accompany it with comprehensive tests.
-- PR3: Write code to benchmark various Pandas formats in terms of data saving/loading, focusing on load time and save time.
+- PR1: Write code to benchmark various Pandas formats in terms of data saving/loading, focusing on load time and save time.
-- PR4: Create code to benchmark inference performance using single and multiple processes, and report the differences in time.
+- PR2: Create code to benchmark inference performance using single and multiple processes, and report the differences in time.
-- PR6: Write code for transforming your dataset into a vector format, and utilize VectorDB for ingestion and querying.
+- PR3: Write code for transforming your dataset into a vector format, and utilize VectorDB for ingestion and querying.
 - Google Doc: Update your proposal by adding a section on data storage and processing.

 ## Criteria:

-- 6 PRs are merged
+- 3 PRs are merged
 - Description of data section, storage and processing, in the google doc.